SciML/FiniteVolumeMethod.jl/README.md

 \end{equation}
 $$

-where the last equality in (2) follows from integrating over each individual line segment that defines $\partial\Omega_i$.
+where the last equality follows from integrating over each individual line segment that defines $\partial\Omega_i$.
 We now define the control volume averages,

 $$
 \begin{equation}